llvm/llvm-project/clang/docs/LanguageExtensions.rst

 MSVC allows user-defined type temporaries to be bound to non-const lvalue references when ``/permissive`` or ``/Zc:referenceBinding-`` are given on the command line.

-The current default behavior as of MSVC 1940 is ``/permissive``.
+The current default behavior as of MSVC 1942 is ``/permissive``.
-As of Visual Studio 2017, ``/permissive-`` is the default for projects meaning C++ conformance is enforced when building with MSVC in Visual Studio.
+As of Visual Studio 2017, ``/permissive-`` is the default for newly generated projects in Visual Studio meaning C++ conformance is enforced when building with MSVC in Visual Studio.

 This MSVC extension can be enabled with ``-fms-reference-binding`` with the clang or cl driver.
 This MSVC extension can be enabled with ``/Zc:referenceBinding-`` with the cl driver.